Trump campaign launching pro-life coalition to galvanize voters on abortion

 EXCLUSIVE: President Trump's campaign will unveil a new pro-life coalition on Friday as part of its effort to drive pro-life voters to the polls in 2020, Fox News has learned.

-The "Pro-Life Voices for Trump" coalition will be led by Susan B. Anthony List president Marjorie Dannenfelser, who once opposed Trump but came to praise his administration's achievements on the issue.
+The "Pro-Life Voices for Trump" coalition will be led by Susan B. Anthony List president Marjorie Dannenfelser, who previously criticized Trump but came to praise his administration's achievements on the issue.

 "From appointing pro-life judges to defunding Planned Parenthood, President Trump's track record demonstrates he's the most pro-life President in history," Dannenfelser said in a statement provided to Fox News.